-Mr. Panos Kyriakopoulos has been Chairman and CEO of STAR INVESTMENTS, since July 2002, one of the leading Mass Media and Technology Groups in Greece, controlling a TV station, Radio Stations, the production company Green Pixel S.A., the Greek Yellow Pages and Digea SA [digital broadcasting].
-In parallel Mr. Kyriakopoulos is a member of the BoD of Euroseas Ltd and Eurodry Ltd (Ship owning company listed in NASDAQ), President of the Association of the Private National Broadcasting Television Companies and a member of the Board of Directors of the Hellenic Federation of Enterprises [SEV].
-He has been in the past a member of the BoD in various companies such as GEK-TERNA and AGET HERACLES.
+Mr. Panos Kyriakopoulos has been Chairman and CEO of Star Investments S.A.
+Cambridge Finance Ltd since July 2002, a company developing its activities in the sector of Mass Media, Infrastructure, and Technology.

+He is also a member of the Board of Directors of the US-listed shipping companies Euroseas Ltd, Eurodry Ltd, a member of the Board of Directors of Quest Holdings, Ellaktor, Aktor Concessions, Reds, The Greek Yellow Pages, and a member of the Board of Directors of the Hellenic Federation of Enterprises (SEV).
+He has served as a member of the Board of Directors of various companies such as GEK-Terna and AGET Heracles.
 From July 1997 to July 2002, he was the C.E.O of the Hellenic Post Group and up to 2006 a member of the BoD.
 From August 1996 to July 1997 Mr. Panos Kyriakopoulos was an advisor to the technical company ATEMKE S.A.
-From July 1986 up to July 1996 he was the Managing Director of Globe Group of Companies, a group active in the areas of ship owning and management, textiles, food and distribution.
-He has served the Greek Army from October 1984 to June 1986.
-Mr. Kyriakopoulos has a B.Sc. degree in Marine Engineering from University of Newcastle upon Tyne, England.
-He has a M.Sc. degree in Naval Architecture and Marine Engineering from the Massachusetts Institute of Technology (MIT), USA and a Master's degree in Business Administration (MBA) from Imperial College, London.
+From July 1986 up to July 1996 he was the Managing Director of Globe Group S.A., a group active in the areas of Shipping, Textiles, and Food .
+He did his national service at the Greek Army from October 1984 to June 1986.
+Mr. Kyriakopoulos holds a B.Sc. in Marine Engineering from the University of Newcastle upon Tyne, Great Britain.
+He holds a M.Sc. in Naval Architecture and Marine Engineering from the Massachusetts Institute of Technology (MIT), USA and a Master's degree in Business Administration (MBA) from Imperial College, London.
 He is 60 years old, married with two children.
 He speaks English and French.
-Mr. Panos Kyriakopoulos has been decorated by the Hellenic Republic with the Star and the Cross First Class of Merit and Honor and has been awarded a merit by the Ministers of Transport and Communications and National Economy for his service to the Hellenic Post Group.
-He has also been awarded by the President of the Hellenic Republic the rank of a Brigadier General (hon) of the Hellenic Army.
+Mr. Panos Kyriakopoulos has been decorated by the Hellenic Republic with the rank of Brigadier General of the Order of Honour, the Star of Merit and Honour and the Cross of the Order of Merit and Honour, and has been awarded a merit by the Ministers of Transport and Communications and National Economy for his service to the Hellenic Post Group.